 Figure 2: Netflow CSV Generated by CICFlowMeter from email1a.pcap

-For the purposed of this project, the conversion from PCAP file to netflow was done manually.
-Given that CICFlowMeter is developed in Java it is not easily integrable into the Python project file.
-Furthermore, since there is no functional difference between using raw PCAPs and netflows for the eventual classification and that the operation is only conduct once, the PCAP files will not be included in the project files and the netflow csv files will be considered as the ‘raw data’ for the project.
+For the purpose of this project, the conversion from PCAP file to netflow was done manually.
+Given that CICFlowMeter is developed in Java, it is not easily integrable into a Python project file.
+Furthermore, since there is no functional difference between using raw PCAPs and netflows for the eventual classification and since the operation is only conducted once, the PCAP files will not be included in the project files and the netflow csv files will be considered as the ‘raw data’ for the project.

 Transition